 What is the September Intake Deadline for 2026?

 For undergraduates, everything goes through UCAS.
-Applications open around May or September 2025, but you can start preparing earlier.
-The key dates are:
+You can start applying in May or September last month, but you can start preparing before then.
+The main dates are:

-- 15 October 2025: Deadline for Oxford, Cambridge, and most medicine, dentistry, or veterinary courses.
-These fill fast, so don't delay.
+- 15 October 2025: Last day for Oxford, Cambridge, and most courses in medicine, dentistry, or veterinary medicine.
+These fill up quickly, so don’t rush.

 - 14 January 2026: The equal consideration deadline for most other undergraduate courses.
 After this, universities still accept applications, but on a rolling basis if spaces remain.